-249. The FOLUR impact program child project is currently under preparation by its Implementing Agency, the World Bank, and its coordination agencies the Ministry of Environment (MMA), and the Ministry of Agriculture, Livestock and Food Supply (MAPA).
+the Ministry of Agriculture, Livestock and Food Supply (MAPA).
 The World Bank expects to submit the project for CEO endorsement by June 2021.
 Because the project is still in preparation, many details are subject to change, including the names of the components, targets, details of the intervention areas, and other elements.
 The proposed project is expected to have four components: 1) Development of Integrated Landscape Management (SLM) approach; 2) Promotion of sustainable food production practices and responsible value chains; 3) Conservation and restoration of natural habitats and mainstreaming biodiversity; and 4) Project Management and Knowledge Management.

-250. The proposed objective of the project is to "increase the area under sustainable land management and restoration in selected beef cattle and soybean production landscapes in Brazil."
+The proposed objective of the project is to "increase the area under sustainable land management and restoration in selected beef cattle and soybean production landscapes in Brazil."
 The project will take place in the Cerrado region of Brazil and will include areas that are important for beef and soybean production and are located within nine Productive Landscapes (PLs) covering approximately 47,159,091 ha in the states of Bahia, Goiás, Mato Grosso, Mato Grosso do Sul, and Minas Gerais, and in the Federal District.
 The project will focus on areas of high land degradation and "combine actions to build the capacity and awareness of the rural population about integrated natural resources management, strengthening public support services and infrastructure (research and innovation, land regularization, and rural roads rehabilitation and maintenance), and support for sustainable business initiatives of groups of small producers to foster their greater integration with remunerative value-chains."

-251. At the current preparation stage, project goals are to restore 49,800 ha of land, of which 40,000 are agricultural land.
-In addition, the project targets 578,000 ha of landscapes under improved agricultural practices.
-63 The project is also expected to directly mitigate 21 MMT CO2e over 20 years.
+At the current preparation stage, project goals are to restore 49,800 ha of land, of which 40,000 are agricultural land.
+In addition, the project targets 578,000 ha of landscapes under improved agricultural practices.5 The project is also expected to directly mitigate 21 MMT CO2e over 20 years.